jupyter-widgets/ipyleaflet/docs/source/api_reference/legend_control.rst

 Attribute           Default Value      Doc
 ================    ================   ===
-position            'topleft'          Position of the control, can be 'bottomleft', 'bottomright', 'topleft', or 'topright' legend              None               a dictionnary that represents the legend title               "Legend"           LegendControl name
+position            'topleft'          Position of the control, can be 'bottomleft', 'bottomright', 'topleft', or 'topright' legend              None               A dictionary containing the name->color mapping that represents the legend title               'Legend'           Legend name
 ================    ================   ===